meyer-lab/FcgR-binding/Manuscript/Text/04_Methods.md

 ### Specification for $K_x$

-We represented $K_x$ for any given crosslinking interaction as the product of $K_a$, the affinity of the epitpope being bound for the receptor species to which it binds, and a crosslinking coefficient, $K_x^*$.
-While $K_x$ was previously assumed to be constant [@Stone:2001fm], we noted that a constant value of $K_x$ must break down under certain regimes.
-Specifically, a constant value for $K_x$ is consistent with a high local concentration of ligand, leading to receptor-ligand binding determined more so by receptor accessibility via cell surface diffusion and other factors.
-However, at some limit of low-affinity FcγR-IgG binding, $K_x$ must ultimately be reduced, and $K_x$ for interactions with zero affinity must equal zero.
+It cannot be that $K_x$ is constant across different combinations of FcγR and IgG, as a constant value of $K_x$ makes this model invalid under certain regimes.
+Specifically, a constant value for $K_x$ is consistent with a high local concentration of ligand, leading to receptor-ligand binding determined more so by receptor accessibility via cell surface diffusion than other factors.
+However, for low-affinity FcγR-IgG binding, $K_x$ must ultimately be reduced, and $K_x$ for interactions with zero affinity must equal zero.
 Further, detailed balance is only satisfied for cases with multiple receptors of differing affinity present when allowed to vary with affinity.
-Therefore, for any given crosslinking interaction between an epitope-receptor pair with affinity $K_a$,
+Therefore, we represented $K_x$ for any given crosslinking interaction as the product of $K_a$, the affinity of the epitope being bound for the receptor species to which it binds, and a crosslinking coefficient, $K_x^*$, that is uniform for all combinations of FcγR and IgG.
+For any given crosslinking interaction between an epitope-receptor pair with affinity $K_a$,

 $$ K_x = K_x^* K_a. $$ {#eq:kx}